• Skip to main content

 Overhead view on a white bowl containing a turmeric blueberry oatmeal that's topped with fresh blueberries and shredded coconut.
 Beside the bowl, there are a few bowls containing turmeric, fresh blueberries and shredded coconut.

-I also think this golden milk oatmeal is a great recipe for the summer, especially if coupled with berries.
-I added blueberries to the recipe to help freshen it up and it worked out so perfectly.
-When making the oatmeal, the blueberries slightly cook and soften while releasing some of their sweet juice, which pairs wonderfully with the earthy flavor from the spices.
+I also included blueberries to balance the flavor and add more powerful nutrients.
+When making the oatmeal, the blueberries slightly cook and soften while releasing some of their sweet juice, which pairs wonderfully with the earthy flavors from the spices.

 Close up on a bowl of turmeric blueberry oatmeal that's topped with more fresh blueberries and shredded coconut.
 There is a spoon with some turmeric on it on the side of the bowl.